Dynamic Symbol Transformation

 Problem

 Namespace pollution can lead to namespace clashes.
 As you define more primary design units at the same scope, you are more likely to have two things that accidently have the same name.
-This is at the core the problem we are going to solve, because VHDL compilers and synthesizers are not built to gracefully handle clashes and will error out when a primary design unit at the same scope has multiple definitions.
+This is at the core the problem we are going to solve, because HDL compilers and synthesizers are not built to gracefully handle clashes and will error out when a primary design unit at the same scope has multiple definitions.

 Solution